-The phrase “enterprise ready” is something IT managers and software buyers see a lot.
-At it’s core, it’s a marketing term designed to catch a buyer’s eye and tell them that a product can perform under the extreme duress a big company will put on it.
+The phrase “enterprise ready” and “enterprise grade software” is something IT managers and software buyers see a lot.
+At its core, it’s a marketing term designed to catch a buyer’s eye and tell them that a product can perform under the extreme duress a big company will put on it.
 Marketing aside, however, it’s actually an incredibly important concept.

 Can this database do everything it needs to in a live production environment?
 Can this security solution effectively combat a massive attack or an extremely clever group of hackers?
 Or, something we’re more familiar with: Can this communication connect our employees while keeping sensitive information safe?

-With that in mind, here are four key attributes you should look for with enterprise ready software and products that will help make it more than just a marketing term.
+With that in mind, here are four key attributes you should look for with enterprise-grade software and products that will help make it more than just a marketing term.

 This is perhaps the most important piece of this list: Can a product or service keep important information safe as it passes through different servers, devices and people?

 Privacy is crucial, especially for third-party services.
-There needs to be options like two-factor sign-in that makes sure that users can protect their accounts and information, while also having easy access management tools for administrators.
+There need to be options like two-factor sign-in that makes sure that users can protect their accounts and information, while also having easy access management tools for administrators.
 It’s also important to look at data management policies, especially when important information is being stored on another company’s servers.
 Does that information stay there forever, or are there options and standards in place to periodically wipe it clean?
-If the latter doesn’t exist, then a product isn’t truly enterprise ready.
+If the latter doesn’t exist, then a product doesn’t truly have enterprise-grade security.

 Can a product handle the stress of an entire company using it every day?
-This is obviously a crucial requirement for business-critical software and why it’s important to look at the technologies a company’s product is built off of.
+This is obviously a crucial requirement for enterprise-grade software and why it’s important to look at the technologies a company’s product is built off of.
 What cloud service do they use, and does it allow them to easily scale to handle a sudden spike?
 What are they using for encryption and data center security?
-All these things shouldn’t be hard to find on products that are truly enterprise ready – in fact they should be selling points.
+All these things shouldn’t be hard to find on products that are truly enterprise-ready – in fact, they should be selling points.
 Make sure vendors are using the best technology possible to keep other company’s information safe.